- Sports Injuries

 Play resistance band calf muscle exercise video.

-This is a gentle exercise that will strengthen the soleus muscle which is the smaller muscle lower down.
+Another one of the easier calf exercises that will strengthen the soleus muscle which is the smaller muscle lower down.
 This is also an early stage rehab exercise as it can be done with no weight at all to begin with if necessary.
 Sit on a chair with the knees bent and lift your heels off the ground as high as possible.
 Resting a weight on the knees will increase the resistance.
 Start with 2 sets of 10 once a day and increase a little every two or three days when you are sure there has been no adverse reaction (pain).

 Play seated calf raise exercise video.